jhu-information-security-institute/infrastructure/networking/UbuntuServerX86-64/targetVm-README.md

 # Final setup
 * Use `$ ip link show` to query the ethernet mac addresses the VMNet1 virtual network adapters on UbuntuX86-64-target
-* Update `/etc/dhcp/dhcpd.conf` in the dhcpsvr project based on your ethernet mac addresses from above
+* Update `/etc/dhcp/dhcpd.conf` in the dhcpsvr container based on your ethernet mac addresses from above
 * Reload and restart isc-server-dhcp in your container
 * Shutdown UbuntuServerX86-64-target and take a snapshot